brightmart/bert_language_understanding/README.md

 with that being said, you can replace backbone network as you like. and add more pre-train tasks or define some new pre-train tasks as

 you can, pre-train will not be limited to masked language model and or predict next sentence task.
+What surprise us is that,

+with a middle size data set that say, one million, even without use external data, with the help of pre-train task like masked language

+model, performance can be boost in a big margin, and the model can converge even fast. sometime training can be in a only need a few epoch

+in fine-tuning stage.

 While there is an open source(<a href='https://github.com/tensorflow/tensor2tensor'>tensor2tensor</a>) and official